-Today we’re looking at Tongue-Twister Tips for Voiceover: Beating CST.
+Today we’re looking at Tongue-Twister Tips for Voiceover, in order to beat the dreaded CST.
 “What is CST” you ask?
 It stands for Cannot Say Today.
 As in, voice actors sharing on social media and message boards a nagging phrase that took them twelve takes to triumphantly trip through:

 “Hey guys, CST: stacked deposition, and also the infamous: Irish Wristwatch.”

-Let’s have a look at three core strategies to help voiceover actors deal with awkward CST phrases in scripts.
-First we’ll look at the standard strategies.
+Let’s have a look at three core strategies to help voiceover actors deal with awkward tongue-twister CST phrases in scripts.
+First, we’ll look at the standard strategies.
 And then we’ll introduce more advanced strategies that work against what triggers voiceover actors to stumble over certain words.

 One best tip for handling a tricky CST phrase is to exercise your mouth, breath, and thoroughly warm up.
 This won’t guarantee that you’ll say tricky words will the best feeling from a voice acting perspective.
 However, it will help you to fluidly get the words out, especially when doing cold reads.
 Another classic of the Tongue-Twister Tips for Voiceover is to take a step back, either physically or mentally, and say the tricky word or phrase at a different speed, intonation, or pitch.
 Sometimes it is effective to say it in an extreme or silly voice.
 This will break down any sense of self-awareness when saying the word.
 Then, gradually progress to saying it in your normal voice or the voice of the character.
 Then of course, there is the old standard of practicing Tongue-Twister Exercises, such as these, as part of your warm up.